Motorcycling Touring Tips Checklist

 - If you have to leave your bike, leave it somewhere where there are lots of people and secure it to something solid.

-- Set your alarm
+- Always set your bike alarm

 - If you stop for lunch, then park somewhere where you can see your bike.